 The physician should be associated with that clinic.
 That’s what makes such a clinic stand out from other less capable Walk-in Clinics.

-This would allow the doc to see all of the common ailments and even farm out their overflow to a telemedicine PA/NP or MD/DO.
+This would allow the doctor to see all of the common ailments and even farm out their overflow to a telemedicine PA/NP or MD/DO.

 - STD’s/pelvic exams